HakaiInstitute/GlintMaskGenerator/README.md

 ##### Red Edge file processing
 - Currently, the program looks for files that match the patterns "IMG\_\*[0-9]\_5.tif" for Micasense images and "DJI\_\*[0-9]4.TIF" for multi-spectral DJI images.
 - As required, the matching logic can be updated in the "core/common.py" source code.
+- More file types can be supported as needed and the GUI and CLI can be updated to provide more options.

 ## Development
 The functions available in the executable binaries are actually just Python scripts packaged using PyInstaller.
 To update the logic, you'll need to install the required packages to run the individual gui.py and cli.py scripts found in the root of the Git repository.

 ### Installation
 1. Start by cloning the code repository from GitHub.